a-m-frantz/sudoku-solver/README.md

 The most important result to look at is the minimum time to run.
 This time represents when your computer was least busy with other processes.

+Note that `benchmark.py` won't detect if a puzzle is unsolvable.
+In case of an unsolvable puzzle, the output will represent the time it took for the program to discover the puzzle could not be solved.

 ## Input files
 For input files, sudoku puzzles are represented as 81 characters, with `.`'s or `0`'s standing for unknown squares and digits `1-9` standing